James Phillips (kickboxer): Biography and career

-James Phillips was born in 1980 in Mannheim, of African American heritage.
-He started his martial arts training at the age of 13.
-He studied karate and kickboxing for 4 years before moving on to Muay Thai in 1997 with the Thai-Bombs Mannheim e.V.
-He also competed in amateur boxing.
+James Phillips was born in 1980 in Mannheim, Germany, to a German mother and African American father.
+He started his martial arts training at the age of 13, studying karate and kickboxing for 4 years before moving on to Muay Thai in 1997 with the Thai-Bombs Mannheim e.V, becoming the European Muay Thai champion in 2002.
+He has also competed in amateur boxing.

-He is married and father of two girls.
+He is married and the father of two girls.